DeanLemans/deanlemans.github.io/content/vault_rules.md

 ### 7.3 Links and Metadata

-- Capture properties, ratings, and notes in reference files
 - Use [Web Clipper](https://stephango.com/obsidian-web-clipper) for external material
-- Include timestamps or revision history for all notes
+- Include date created, date modified, title for all notes
 - [ ] Maintain consistent frontmatter (tags and modified date)

 ---